smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/GET_SYNTAX.md

 %%thanosql
 GET THANOSQL MODEL [ThanoSQL_pre-built_model_name] OPTIONS (
+    model_name=[custom_model_name],
     overwrite=True
 )
-AS
-[custom_model_name]
 ```

 !!! note "__Note__"
     - You can use the `LIST THANOSQL MODEL` statement to view a list of the ThanoSQL pre-built models.
-    - If you do not include the `AS` clause and `custom_model_name`, pre-built models will be saved with default names.
+    - If you do not include the `model_name` and provide a `custom_model_name`, pre-built models will be saved with default names.

 !!! note "__Query Details__"
-    - The "__OPTIONS__" clause can change the value of a parameter from the default value in an image model.
+    - The "__OPTIONS__" clause can change the value of a parameter from the default value.
 The meaning of each parameter is as follows:
+        - “model_name”: the model name to store a given model in the ThanoSQL workspace
         - "overwrite": overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model. (default: False)

 The "__GET THANOSQL DATASET__" statement downloads the tutorial datasets to the user's workspace.